Van Conversion Guide: Modules, Companies & Complete Instructions

 Van conversion costs: The realistic budget from entry-level to premium

-The Costs for a van conversion They vary greatly.
+The costs for a van conversion vary greatly.
 Here's my realistic budget based on 4 years of van community experience:

 Beginner budget: €5,000–7,500 for materials (complete DIY)